-35 Tan, above n 34, 26-8.
+Tan, above n 34, 26-8.

-native title rights could provide a way to protect heritage sites and notes that the 'content of rights to protect sites has not been tested in litigation'.37 She concludes that, from her perspective, native title, as it currently stands, is 'not well placed to protect sites, mainly because native title rights are vulnerable to extinguishment and to being prevailed over by validly granted tenure'.38 However, she suggests there are opportunities for 'creative and flexible formulations of native title rights' to give some protection to important places.39 Similarly, the links between cultural heritage legislation, land use planning and Aboriginal land rights legislation are also 'missing', however, an exploration of these important and complex issues is beyond the scope of this article.
+problematic in itself, as the focus is on the broader community rather than the traditional owners or even the Indigenous community.
+Tan explores whether native title rights could provide a way to protect heritage sites and notes that the 'content of rights to protect sites has not been tested in litigation'.
+She concludes that, from her perspective, native title, as it currently stands, is 'not well placed to protect sites, mainly because native title rights are vulnerable to extinguishment and to being prevailed over by validly granted tenure'.
+However, she suggests there are opportunities for 'creative and flexible formulations of native title rights' to give some protection to important places.
+Similarly, the links between cultural heritage legislation, land use planning and Aboriginal land rights legislation are also 'missing', however, an exploration of these important and complex issues is beyond the scope of this article.

 There is also siloing between law and 'non-law'.
 Mechanisms that are seen to be outside the legal framework are often not given sufficient attention by lawyers and legal academics.
 One example of this is Indigenous Protected Areas and, in particular, Sea Country Indigenous Protected Areas.
-These are not provided for under any legislation, but are an Indigenous community-led approach, based on Indigenous legal and belief systems, that allow for community-based recognition of Indigenous heritage through Indigenous management of the marine environment.40 As they are seen as non-legal, lawyers may be unaware of their impact or potential.
+These are not provided for under any legislation, but are an Indigenous community-led approach, based on Indigenous legal and belief systems, that allow for community-based recognition of Indigenous heritage through Indigenous management of the marine environment.
+As they are seen as non-legal, lawyers may be unaware of their impact or potential.
 Of course, these 'non-law' mechanisms may be said to be beyond what courts can or should take into account, but this observation may in itself be perceived as a part of courts' 'blindness' in this space.